TONYCRE8/cre8-form/README.md

 #### Tel

 Tel inputs use [intlTelInput](https://github.com/TONYCRE8/cre8-form#intltelinput), which has it's own validation method.
 If you'd prefer, you can always check against [RFC 3966](https://datatracker.ietf.org/doc/html/rfc3966) regex.

-Currently, there is no option to disable intlTelInput, but a method will be provided later down the line to switch it to using RFC 3966 as a default.
+Depending on the [config](https://github.com/TONYCRE8/cre8-form#config) settings, the telephone number will either be handled by [intlTelInput](https://github.com/TONYCRE8/cre8-form#intltelinput) validation, or it will be checked against [RFC 3966](https://datatracker.ietf.org/doc/html/rfc3966) regex.
+The first is arguably the stronger of the two, since it is built to handle all types of phone numbers, and will change it's validation based on what area code is selected.
+The latter is just a standard regex check, as you can see below.

 ```js
 "RFC 3966": /^(?=(?:\+|0{2})?(?:(?:[\(\-\)\.\/ \t\f]*\d){7,10})?(?:[\-\.\/ \t\f]?\d{2,3})(?:[\-\s]?[ext]{1,3}[\-\.\/ \t\f]?\d{1,4})?$)((?:\+|0{2})\d{0,3})?(?:[\-\.\/ \t\f]?)(\(0\d[ ]?\d{0,4}\)|\(\d{0,4}\)|\d{0,4})(?:[\-\.\/ \t\f]{0,2}\d){3,8}(?:[\-\s]?(?:x|ext)[\-\t\f ]?(\d{1,4}))?$/